Skip to content

 "Name": "Default Workspace",

-"Description": "This is the default workspace created during initialization.",
+"Description": "Default workspace created during initialization",

 "Recreate": true,